seb86/wp-admin-feedback-modal/README.md

 What you will see are just a few examples.
 You can change the responses to what ever you like.
 Only the first and last option will be there by default.

-Feedback is sent via email but you are welcome to fork the project and change it to send maybe to your private Slack channel for example.
+By default, the class sends the feedback via email but you can unhook this method and hook in your own send method.
+Maybe to send it to a private Slack channel for example.
 It's up to you how the feedback is sent.

 ## 📘 Guide